isaac2math/time_series_intro/README.md

 # time_series_intro

-the code for the "regression analysis of time series" course I teach in 2021S2, in Jupyter notebook using
+## the code for the "regression analysis of time series" course I teach in 2021S2, in Jupyter notebook using

 * Python,
 * Julia,
 * R,
 * Matlab
 * Stata

+## the content of my code is

 * W2 : Moving Average (MA), Autoregressive (AR), and ARMA Models
 * W3 : ARMA - Model Estimation and Forecasting